jschrier/blog/_posts/2023-03-04-Imaginary-Books:-Schopenhauer-für-Kinder.md

 - ,,Die Menschen sind wesentlich böse, wesentlich unglücklich, wesentlich dumm.''

 - ,,Das Schicksal mischt die Karten, wir spielen.''
-- *Picture of a poker table, with cards depicting different happy and sad fates that have been depicted in the book
+- *Picture of a poker table, with cards depicting different happy and sad fates that have been depicted in the book*

+## Parerga and Paralipomena

+- [Brian Magee's interview with Frederick Copleston, S.J. about Schopenhauer is great](https://www.youtube.com/watch?v=Oef8CBoKRds) ...
+I love how Copleston speaks about Schoppy as if he was a somewhat disreputable schoolmate of his.